How To Steep E-Liquid

 If you’re using one of these methods to cut down on your steeping time, we encourage you to be careful and use common sense.

 Aside from the danger to your own safety, this will also have a good chance of ruining your e-liquid beyond recovery.
+It's also worth noting that excessive head could ruin the CBD content of your vape juice.

 Breathing & Streathing